 So in these days where I couldn’t bring myself to get out of bed, the nights I wanted to cry it out and felt a breakdown coming up, the moments I wanted to slack and not take care of myself – those moments were the ones where my male friends stepped in and picked me up.
 Each in their ways.

-Another great guy friend I have is based in Denmark now, but he actually came to Taiwan for a semester when I convinced him to do an internship here.
+Another great guy friend, Radwaan, is based in Denmark now, but he actually came to Taiwan for a semester when I convinced him to do an internship here.
 We bonded over dinner nights and when he left, it didn’t feel like there was a big geographical distance between us because he was always a message away.
 And in many difficult days, he was a positive and optimistic person who send me good thoughts and advice from one side of the world to the other.
-And a guy friend who always makes me happy although he lives all the way in LA.
+And then there is Brandon, who always makes me happy although he lives all the way in LA.
 One day he video called me and cheered for me, and one day when he saw my humor and coping mechanism online, he reached out just to say that I don’t have to fill a void because I am complete on my own.
 These are all different forms of love.

 I have two other guy friend circles in Taipei.
 One of them feels like older brothers, and one checked on me every single day, asked about my daily food, workouts, step count, mood, and the people I surround myself with, to make sure I have positivity around me. every other day he would take the time to meet me and just be with me.
 He made sure I know I have family afar from my actual family and this is one of the purest forms of love I receive.
 The other friend let me come to his place every other day to work from there and get out of my suffocating apartment (and headspace).
 He looked after me and gave meaningful advice and cared for me being the best version I can be.
 These two made me feel protected and cared for like big brothers that are looking out for me.

-The other guy friend circle in Taipei, that I met a few months ago, put in the effort to plan wholesome nights, biking by the river, movie nights, made food and especially, made the effort to make me feel at ease and get a break.
+The other guy friend circle in Taipei, with Jimmy and Jackson, who I met a few months ago, and they put in the effort to plan wholesome nights, biking by the river, movie nights, made food and especially, took the time and energy to make me feel at ease and get a break.
+Sometimes I literally just went over to their place to lay on their couch and recharge.
 They gave me advice on improving my health and gave me the space to rant and ask for advice with genuinely and valuable input about problems in life.
 They are here temporary and our time together is limited, but we make sure to have meaningful and valuable moments and support.
 You always find people who wanna party with you or go on a beach trip with you.
-You cant always find the one who sit with you for hours at night and analyse and share your insecurities and fears with.
+You cant always find the one who go with you through the more uncomfortable times and lifts you up.

 All of this is a form of love, and you can be sure I will always care for, appreciate, and side with these guys as long as they give me so much value, meaning, and care.
 As long as they take time out of their busy day to be there for me and be with me, I will do the same for them.
 Most of my guy friends are older, more established in life, and more mature, so sometimes I feel like a burden but they never make me feel that way.
 They always take me seriously, they support me regardless but also call me out on my crap if they have to.
 Honestly, their love and care are unconditional.